November 6, 2018 | Authored by: Kevin Cancilla

 California's law has a similar effect, but it goes a step further by ensuring the cancelation process is swift and easy.

 Many merchants and service providers have been slow to deploy solutions required by other legislation and guidelines, such as GDPR and the new revenue recognition standards.
-Subscription businesses would do well to get ahead of the curve regarding these new legal requirements and not get trapped in last-minute hysteria of reorganizing their business model in the final days before legislation goes into effect.
+Subscription businesses would do well to get ahead of the curve regarding these new legal requirements and not get trapped in the last-minute hysteria of reorganizing their business model in the final days before legislation goes into effect.

 Keeping up with new and changing legislation can be a drain on resources.
 Businesses that partner with an expert subscription billing service provider such as Vindicia will get all the information and help they need to stay ahead of legal changes and compliance with new laws by adopting Vindicia's best practices.